Watch: Development

+Keyless (crown) winding

+Efforts to eliminate the separate winding key led to multiple keyless (pendant/crown) systems in the 19th century.
+In Britain, Thomas Prest patented a mechanism to wind a watch by the pendant in 1820 (UK patent no. 4501).

+In 1844 Adolphe Nicole patented a widely adopted keyless work in London (UK patent no. 10348); British Museum notes record that E. J. Dent & Co. acquired rights to Nicole’s system around 1846, and many mid-century keyless watches signed “Dent” use the Nicole work.
+Early Dent keyless pieces from the 1840s are documented at auction.

+In France and Switzerland, Jean-Adrien Philippe presented his crown-winding and setting mechanism in 1842 (patent 1845), and Charles-Antoine LeCoultre patented a keyless system with a rocking bar and side push-button in 1847.

+See also: Dent (watchmaker), Edward John Dent.

 Wristwatches

 The concept of the wristwatch goes back to the production of the very earliest watches in the 16th century.
-In 1571 Elizabeth I of England received a wristwatch, described as an "armed watch," from Robert Dudley.
-The oldest surviving wristwatch (then described as a "bracelet watch") is one made in 1806 and given to Joséphine de Beauharnais.
-From the beginning, wristwatches were almost exclusively worn by women - men used pocket watches up until the early-20th century.
+In 1571, Elizabeth I of England received a wristwatch, described as an "armed watch", from Robert Dudley.
+17th century French mathematician Blaise Pascal is said to have worn a watch on his left-wrist.
+The oldest surviving wristwatch (then described as a "bracelet watch") is one made in 1806, and given to Joséphine de Beauharnais.
+From the beginning, wristwatches were almost exclusively worn by women – men used pocket watches up until the early 20th century.
 In 1810, the watch-maker Abraham-Louis Breguet made a wristwatch for the Queen of Naples.
-The first Swiss wristwatch was made by the Swiss watch-maker Patek Philippe, in the year 1868 for Countess Koscowicz of Hungary.
+The first Swiss wristwatch was made in the year 1868 by the Swiss watch-maker Patek Philippe for Countess Koscowicz of Hungary.

 Wristwatches were first worn by military men towards the end of the 19th century, having increasingly recognized the importance of synchronizing maneuvers during war without potentially revealing plans to the enemy through signaling.
 The Garstin Company of London patented a "Watch Wristlet" design in 1893, but probably produced similar designs from the 1880s.
 Officers in the British Army began using wristwatches during colonial military campaigns in the 1880s, such as during the Anglo-Burma War of 1885.
-During the First Boer War of 1880–1881 the importance of coordinating troop movements and synchronizing attacks against highly mobile Boer insurgents became paramount, and the use of wristwatches subsequently became widespread among the officer class.
+During the First Boer War of 1880–1881, the importance of coordinating troop movements and synchronizing attacks against highly mobile Boer insurgents became paramount, and the use of wristwatches subsequently became widespread among the officer class.
 The company Mappin & Webb began production of their successful "campaign watch" for soldiers during the campaign in the Sudan in 1898 and accelerated production for the Second Boer War of 1899–1902 a few years later.
 In continental Europe, Girard-Perregaux and other Swiss watchmakers began supplying German naval officers with wristwatches in about 1880.